Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 ```

-Before starting the server I recommend to add some contacts to the database.
+Before starting the NodeJS server I recommend to add some contacts to the database.
 I assume that the database "advizDB " already exists and the collection "users" is already created.

 **Attention!**